codecombat/codecombat/app/assets/markdown/apcsp-compression.md

 Could it be compressed even more?
 Pick and peck are also common words (though pick is often part of picked).

+Notice how we look for patterns when we are trying to compress data.
+The amount of size reduction from compression depends on both the amount of redundancy in the original data representation and the compression algorithm applied.

 ### Video Analysis
 1. Have students find a high-resolution (4K) YouTube video and click settings to change the resolution from 2160p to 1080p then to 480p and finally to 144p.